Roster: Company B, 47th Pennsylvania Volunteers

 Rank: Private

 Honors/Service Distinctions.
 Wounded in action during the Battle of Pocotaligo, South Carolina 22 October 1862.
-Veteran Volunteer
+Reportedly deserted from Algiers, Louisiana, 11 July 1864, he was most likely hospitalized at that time and was not a deserter.
+Veteran Volunteer (reenlisted 10 October 1863)

 Reichard, George